arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 - If your Nicla Vision hasn't the latest bootloader, type `"Y"` in the input text box of the Serial Monitor, tap on Enter and wait for the update.

-***If you get the `error exit status 74` verify you close any serial monitor window and that you have selected the board serial port correctly.***
+***If you get the "error exit status 74" verify you close any serial monitor window and that you have selected the board serial port correctly.***

 ### Nicla Vision LED Codes

-🟢 **Blinking Green:** Your OpenMV Cam's onboard bootloader is running.
+🟢 **Blinking Green:** Your Nicla Vision onboard bootloader is running.
 The onboard bootloader runs for a few seconds when your OpenMV Cam is powered via USB to allow OpenMV IDE to reprogram your OpenMV Cam.

-🔵 **Blinking Blue:** Your OpenMV Cam is running the default [main.py](http://main.py/) script onboard.
+🔵 **Blinking Blue:** Your Nicla Vision is running the default [main.py](http://main.py/) script onboard.

-If you have an SD card installed or overwrote the [main.py](http://main.py/) script on your OpenMV Cam then it will run whatever code you loaded on it instead.
+If you overwrote the [main.py](http://main.py/) script on your Nicla Vision then it will run whatever code you loaded on it instead.

-If the LED is blinking blue but OpenMV IDE can't connect to your OpenMV Cam please make sure you are connecting your OpenMV Cam to your PC with a USB cable that supplies both data and power.
+If the LED is blinking blue but OpenMV IDE can't connect to your Nicla Vision please make sure you are connecting your Nicla Vision to your PC with a USB cable that supplies both data and power.

-⚪ **Blinking White:** Your OpenMV Cam's firmware is panicking because of a hardware failure.
-Please check that your OpenMV Cam's camera module is installed securely.
+⚪ **Blinking White:** Your Nicla Vision firmware is panicking because of a hardware failure.
+Please check that your Nicla Vision's camera module is installed securely.

 ***If you tap the Nicla Vision reset button once, the board resets.
 If you tap it twice the board enters in DFU mode and its green LED start blinking and fading.***